infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 #### ✅ Success technique(s)

 Even though the system automatically handles this, think about selection and focus on custom elements; make sure that the focus is visible in the correct way and that the user can see which element is currently selected, especially if the component contains "inner" elements.

+#### 🚫 Failure examples
-If there are too many nested focusable elements and it is difficult to determine which one is in focus, this might call for a reconsideration in design, where the elements could be laid out in a different way.
+- There are too many nested focusable elements and it is difficult to determine which one is in focus.
+This primarily might call for a reconsideration in design, where the elements could be laid out in a different way.

 ---